encX/GitLabKit/CONTRIBUTING.md

 1. Run `yarn start` to start the dev website on port `3000`

 Then the clientside will forward API requests to `localhost:8888` automatically

+#### Mock GitLab server
+In case if you need to not connect to GitLab.
+You can run mock server by start the launch setting `Mock` for project `GitLabKit.Runner.Mock`.
+Mock will be served on port `9999` by default, you can change this in `launchSettings` if needed.

+Don't forget to change gitlab server settings in web project to call the mock.

+#### Docker
+As an alteranative to setup above, you can also run the project using predefined `docker-compose.yml` file.
+Update settings in `env` and just `docker-compose up`.
+This will build production-like image and stand everything up incluing mock.

+### Passing env to appsettings
+This project use .net env config provider.
+So everything you see in appsettings can be passed from env.
+But it requires double underscores for setting properties in objects.
+For example `{ foo: { bar: "value" } }` becomes `FOO__BAR=value`.
+Read the [doc](https://docs.microsoft.com/en-us/dotnet/core/extensions/configuration-providers#environment-variable-configuration-provider) to learn more.

 ### How to make endpoint changes
 - Client code that fetch data from server side is generated using `openapi-generator`.